 - Complete a trial (if necessary)

-The goal of either lawsuit type may also be the same: to secure fair compensation to cover the losses that have come because of a fuel truck accident.
+The goal of either lawsuit type may also be the same: to secure fair compensation to cover the losses due to a fuel truck accident.
 Losses could include the cost of medical care for you or a loved one, lost income for those injured or killed in the accident, pain and suffering, and damage to property.
 Losses could vary slightly or significantly between wrongful death and personal injury cases.

 Call the Law Offices of Anidjar & Levine Today

-Call the Law Offices of Anidjar & Levine today at 1-800-747-3733 for a free consultation about how we will go the extra mile in helping you or your loved one seek justice.
+Call the Law Offices of Anidjar & Levine today for a free consultation about how we will go the extra mile in helping you or your loved one seek justice.